dataseyo/ResftulBoulder/README.md

-Stack: MERN (MongoDB, Express, React, Node) with python for test data generation.
+Stack: MERN (MongoDB, Express, React, Node) with Python for test data generation and data scraping.